 Following the 2018 Decision, on July 9, 2018, law enforcement agents executed search warrants on Subject 1's business and the Subjects' in California.
 Gov't's Opp'n at 6.
-That same day, the Subjects were served with grand jury subpoenas for an investigation of possible violations of federal criminal laws, including ", conspiracy to act as an unregistered foreign agent, c grand Jury Subpoenas, at and 22 U.S.C. §§ 611-21]."
+That same day, the Subjects were served with grand jury subpoenas for an investigation of possible violations of federal criminal laws, including ", conspiracy to act as an unregistered foreign agent, conspiracy to commit international promotion money laundering by funneling proceeds from overseas into the U.S. to promote violations of the [FARA], and substantive violations of [those] statutes, [18 U.S.C. §§ 371, 1956, and 22 U.S.C. §§ 611-21]."
 Grand Jury Subpoenas, at